henryzhao16/Go-Compiler-Project/README.md

 ```

 ## Reference
-Design pattern inspired from JOOS (Java Object-Oriented Subset), designed by Laurie Hendren of McGill University and Michael Schwartzbach from Aarhus University in Denmark
+Design pattern inspired from JOOS (Java Object-Oriented Subset), designed by Laurie Hendren of McGill University and Michael Schwartzbach from Aarhus University in Denmark, at https://github.com/comp520/JOOS.